Vaishali91tanwar/Web-Design-Challenge/README.md

 # Latitude Dashboard
-The website consits of 7 webpages:
+The website consits of 7 webpages created using HTML and CSS:

-1. Landing Page: which contains the website overview and links to the four visualiation pages
+1. Landing Page: which contains the website overview and links to the four visualization pages
 2. Four Visualization pages each containing:

    1. A descriptive title and heading tag.